russhustle/leetpattern/docs/md/0990_satisfiability_of_equality_equations.md

-## 990. Satisfiability Of Equality Equations
+## 990. Satisfiability of Equality Equations